 Whereas Tyro offers round-the-clock support over telephone and email, Zeller limits the phone and email support hours to 9am-1am AET every day of the week (i.e. there's no support between 1am-9am).
 For a service without monthly fees, though, Zeller really goes the extra mile compared with Square that only has weekday support.

-Tyro’s onboarding can take two weeks from the initial quote to having the EFTPOS machine set up and ready to use – if all the required paperwork is submitted and you are accepted smoothly.
+Tyro's onboarding can take two weeks from the initial quote to having the EFTPOS machine set up and ready to use – if all the required paperwork is submitted and accepted smoothly.

 In contrast, Zeller's online sign-up form only takes 5 minutes to complete, and then you're accepted straight away in most cases, or within a day for more complex businesses.
 Shipping of the terminal takes anything from 1-11 business days depending on the delivery option chosen.
 You can also buy the terminal at Officeworks, in which case you can accept payments right after your account is accepted.